|Nutritional Guidelines (per serving)|

 Store the Limoncello Bundt Cake in an airtight container.

-This cake also freezes beautifully.
+- This cake also freezes beautifully.
 Wrap it in plastic wrap.
 Then, put it in a resealable plastic bag or a container.
-You could even freezes pieces of it to enjoy at a later date.
+You could even freeze pieces of it to enjoy at a later date.
 To defrost the cake, be sure to unwrap it while it’s still frozen.